Giorgetta, Michele's wife-Patricia Racette

 This is Patricia Racette's masterpiece where she triumphs in three different roles.
 Hers was by far the silliest "O mio babbino caro" I've ever heard.
 Her Lauretta is virtually a child.

 I loved seeing it again.
-Original review here.
+Original review here from 2009.